 Therefore, because I am more concerned with my n-3/n-6 ratio than I am about my fat intake, I generally choose coconut milk over almond milk.
 I already enjoy some nuts as regular snacks, and I like to use almond meal for several baked items, so if I can avoid MORE almonds in the form of milk, I will!

 *If you are just drinking either as a regular beverage, you are better off with water, unless you are trying to gain or maintain weight.
 Both are easy to overdo because they are liquids.

 *In coffee, either will work.
 I prefer full-fat coconut milk in my coffee.
 The creamy chunks melt into the dark elixir, and make a delicious treat.
 Sprinkle some cinnamon on top, and you’ve got it made!

 *For baking, I have found that most paleo recipes requiring milk do call for coconut milk.
 But a glass of almond milk with my favorite chocolate chip cookies is AMAZING!

 Coconut Milk vs. Almond Milk Forms Available:

 I buy several forms of coconut milk…

 1. The full-fat version comes in a can.
-Be sure to choose one with no added ingredients (except guar gum, which acts as a stabilizer, and is even “okayed” by Whole9).
+Be sure to choose one with no added ingredients (except guar gum, which acts as a stabilizer, and is even “okayed” by Whole9 but use with caution).
 The cream usually rises to the top, so you will have to stir it really well before pouring.
 For storage, pour the remaining milk into a glass jar and refrigerate.